-What's more, if you can't afford your current system or you're paying for features that you don't need, it might be a good idea to cut your losses and find a system more suitable for your team and budget.
+- If you can't afford your current system or are paying for features that you don't need, it might be a good idea to cut your losses and find a system more suitable for your team and budget.
 Leaving your current CRM provider can be expensive, but making the switch is worth it if you're paying more for a system you don't use.

 Editor's note: Looking for the right CRM for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 If you decide to upgrade your CRM software, the main costs you'll face are time and internal effort.
-You'll need to spend time researching and choosing a new CRM, import all your data, add in your customizations and integrations, and train your whole team to use it.
+You'll need to research and choose a new CRM, import all your data, add in your customizations and integrations, and train your whole team to use it.

-You can simplify the process if you have a clear idea of what you want, your data is easily accessible, and you follow these three steps:
+You can simplify the process if you have a clear idea of what you want, your data is easily accessible, and you follow these four steps: